 Researcher biography

-Dr Lisa McHugh is an early career post-doctoral research Fellow at the UQ School of Public Health.
-As an early career research Fellow in the NHMRC funded APPRISE Centre for Research Excellence, Lisa's Fellowship Project is investigating the impact of influenza and whooping cough (pertussis) vaccinations recommended in pregnant First Nations women, and identifying key factors affecting their uptake in pregnancy.
-Lisa is also chief-investigator on a multi-jurisdictional NHMRC funded project called 'Links2HealthierBubs'.
-This Australian project has created the largest linked cohort of individual mother-infant pairs to investigate the uptake, safety and effectiveness of influenza and pertussis vaccines.
-The project is also examinng the geographical, ethnic and socio-economic influences of vaccine uptake.
+Lisa was an early career research Fellow in the NHMRC funded APPRISE Centre for Research Excellence, that investigated the impact of influenza and whooping cough (pertussis) vaccinations recommended in pregnant First Nations women, and identifyed key factors affecting their uptake in pregnancy.
+Lisa was also chief-investigator on a multi-jurisdictional NHMRC funded project called 'Links2HealthierBubs' which created the largest linked cohort of individual mother-infant pairs to investigate the uptake, safety and effectiveness of influenza and pertussis vaccines, and the geographical, ethnic and socio-economic influences of vaccine uptake.
+Lisa was a co-investigator on a NHMRC funded COVID-19 Real-time Information System for Preparedness and Epidemic Response (CRISPER) project, which developed an interactive dashboard that mapped COVID-19 cases, widely utilised by multiple state and terrirory public health users.

-Lisa's research experience and interests include clinical midwifery, First Nations health research, infectious diseases and perinatal epidemiology, and maternal vaccination.
-She has been a menber of the Public Health Association of Australia (PHAA) since 2014.
+Lisa's research experience and interests include clinical midwifery, First Nations health, infectious diseases, pregnancy and birth outcomes, and maternal vaccination.
+She has been a member of the Public Health Association of Australia (PHAA) since 2014 and is currently an editor for the Australian and New Zealand Journal of Public Health.